-I decided to invest some money and quite some time in courses and tutorials for the next months, started learning the basics of photo editing and photo manipulations, and… I sucked…
+I decided to invest my money and time in courses and tutorials for the next months, started learning the basics of photo editing and photo manipulations, and… I SUCKED…

-Looking back to my past-self, I had absolutely no idea what I was doing.
-I was working on a cracked version of Ps CS6, I had no single clue about color, saturation and lighting.
-I had never heard of adjustment layers and dodging & burning.
-On top of that, I had no idea where to find good images, or what to look for.
+Looking back at my past-self, I had absolutely no idea what I was doing.
+I was working on a cracked version of Photoshop CS6 and had no single clue about photos, composition, color, saturation and lighting.
+I had never heard of adjustment layers and blend modes.

 "I had absolutely no idea what I was doing..."

-So I started following courses and tutorials which included follow-along lesson material.
-And after one year of trying and struggling to get better, I managed to re-create the image of the floating balloon fox, that inspired me to start all of this in the first place.
+So I started following more courses and tutorials which included follow-along lesson material.
+After one year of trying and struggling to get better, I managed to re-create the image of the floating balloon fox, that inspired me in the first place.